dr-ocd/spotify_hotkeys/README.md

 # spotify_hotkeys
-A way to control your Spotify music from any window using hotkeys and AutoHotKey!
+A way to control your spotify music from any window using hotkeys and AutoHotKey!

 AutoHotKey is __REQUIRED__ for this to work! (although, you can convert the AHK script to an exe file using the converter)